Anomander/investigation-board/README.md

 ## NEW FEATURE >> Doc Notes from Journal Texts
-Now you can turn Journal Text pages in Doc Notes (A4 Format)
+Now you can turn Journal Text pages in Doc Notes (A4 Format).
+Multiple pages are generated if the text is too long.

 <img width="1688" height="892" alt="image" src="https://github.com/user-attachments/assets/d16b91cd-e1f2-4067-9b33-93c56a9d2c83" />